Mar 13, 2023 - Mar 15, 2023

 Live in-person introductory training course.
 This course provides an overview of the capabilities and features of Rhino3D CAD software and Griddle meshing plugin.

 Live in-person introductory training course.
 This 3-day course provides a general overview of FLAC2D and covers many basic concepts and recommended procedures for geotechnical numerical analysis with FLAC2D.

 Using UDEC 6 and the shear-reduction method to calculate the factor-of-safety, this tutorial will show you how to analyze the stability of a simple slope containing: (1) no discrete jointing (continuum), (2) fully-continuous jointing (discrete blocks), and (3) noncontinuous, en echelon jointing.

-This video is a recording of a one hour webinar reviewing the latest features in Version 5.2 of 3DEC.
-Presented by Dr. Jim Hazzard, 3DEC Product Manager and Lead Developer.
+This video is a recording of a one hour webinar reviewing the latest features in Version 6 of FLAC3D (currently available as a pre-release).
+Presented by Dr. David Russell, FLAC3D Product Manager and Lead Developer.

 In this tutorial we will briefly cover the MINEDW user interface, its components, and the MINEDW Menu with the different options and tools it provides to build numerical models.

 Which fractures are imaged with Ground Penetrating Radar?
 Results from an experiment in the Äspö Hardrock Laboratory, Sweden

 Identifying fractures in the subsurface is crucial for many geomechanical and hydrogeological applications.
 Here, we assess the ability of the Ground Penetrating Radar (GPR) method to image open fractures with sub-mm apertures in the context of future deep disposal of radioactive waste.